-Tim Nixon Invitational adds teams, moves to new location
+The 5th annual Tim Nixon Invitational is in a new location

 The meet is held by Liberty and Liberty North in honor of the late coach Tim Nixon, who passed away unexpectedly in 2017.